 After d iscussion upon a motion duly made by John Biemiller and seconded by Jodi Pace, it is:

-RESOLVED, that the revision to the Martin CRS moving services agreement is approved.
+RESOLVED, that additional charges in the amount of $4,908.98 payable to MartinCFS for additional moving services provided is approved.

 (Motion carried unanimously.)